 Oscar decides to create an example for Michael.
 He said his parents have given him $10 to build a lemonade stand.
 After going to the store and purchasing cups, lemons, and sugar, Michael discovers the items he needed for the stand only cost $9.
 As a result, he has an extra dollar leftover which he gives back to his parents.
 This starts to make sense to Michael.

 Oscar explains the consequences for giving this dollar back by sharing what will happen next summer.
 Instead of giving Michael $10 for the lemonade stand, his parents are only going to give him $9.
 That’s what they think it costs to run the stand.
 They won’t give him more than what they think he needs.
 To avoid losing this dollar, Oscar explains it’s much smarter to spend the dollar now so his parents believe the stand costs $10 to run.
+Therefore, they won’t short him a dollar next summer.
 Michael understands.

 “So the dollar is a surplus.
 This is a surplus,” said Michael.